-Calculating BCBS 347 Revised Credit Risk SA Risk Weights
+Calculating BCBS 347 and BCBS 424 Revised Credit Risk SA Risk Weights

-BCBS 347 makes some use of risk indicators (in the case of mortgages) but much less so than BCBS 307.
-Here, we set out the assumptions we make in inferring bank risk weights and capital for Swiss banks under the BCBS 347 rules.
+BCBS 347 and BCBS 424 make some use of risk indicators (in the case of mortgages) but much less so than BCBS 307.
+Here, we set out the assumptions we make in inferring bank risk weights and capital for Swiss banks under the BCBS 347 and BCBS 424 rules.